-10.2.7.1 Last Executable Statement.
-In a program unit the last executable statement (which cannot be part of a logical IF) must be one of the following statements: GO TO statement, arithmetic IF statement, STOP statement, or RETURN statement.
+10.2.7.2 Last Executable Statement.
+In a program unit the last executable statement must be one of the following statements: GO TO statement, arithmetic IF statement, STOP statement, or RETURN statement.

 10.2.8 Second Level Definition.
 Integer variables must be defined on the second level when used in subscripts and computed GO TO statements.